 In recent years, retailer consolidation both in the U.S. and internationally has increased.
-This trend has resulted in the increased size and influence of large consolidated retailer customers, who may demand lower pricing, special packaging or impose other requirements on us.
+This trend has resulted in the increased size and influence of large consolidated retail customers, including internet based retailers, who may demand lower pricing, special packaging or impose other requirements on us.
 These business demands may relate to inventory practices, logistics or other aspects of the customer-supplier relationship.
-Some of our customers, particularly our high-volume retail store customers, have sought to obtain pricing and other concessions and better trade terms.
+Some of our customers, particularly our high-volume retail customers, have sought to obtain pricing and other concessions and better trade terms.
 To the extent we provide concessions or better trade terms to those customers, our margins are reduced.
 Further, if we are unable to effectively respond to the demands of our customers, these customers could reduce their purchases of our products and increase their purchases of products from competitors, which would harm our sales and profitability.
-In addition, reductions in inventory by our customers, including as a result of consolidations in the retail industry, or these customers managing their working capital requirements, could result in reduced orders for our products and adversely affect our results of operations for the financial periods affected by the reductions.
+In addition, reductions in inventory by our customers, including as a result of consolidations in the retail industry, or these customers managing their working capital requirements, could result in reduced orders for our products and adversely affect our results of operations for the financial periods affected by such reductions.

 Protracted unfavorable market conditions have caused many of our customers to more critically analyze the number of brands they sell, and reduce or discontinue certain of our product lines, particularly those products that were not number one or two in their category.
-If this continues to occur and we are unable to improve distribution for those products at other customers, our results could be adversely affected.